 Library and IT services

-The college's libraries - the Main Library and the specialised Law Library, Theology Library and PPE Reading Room - can be accessed 24 hours a day.
+The college's libraries - the Main Library and the specialised Law and History Reading Room, Theology Reading Room and PPE Reading Room - can be accessed 24 hours a day.

 All study bedrooms have either a network connection or wifi access.
 There are computers and printing facilities available in the college library.